 If you want to catch big fish and fish where big fish are!
 St Johns River fishing is prime waters for the trophy largemouth bass.
 Many catches in the 10-pound range are taken each year.
 Come join us for the trip of a lifetime.
 You have earned it!

-Our fishing guides are hand picked from the best in the area, so you don’t have to.
-They have fished these Central Florida waters for no less then 20 years.
+Our fishing guides are hand-picked from the best in the area, so you don’t have to.
+They have fished these Central Florida waters for no less than 20 years.
 During this time our team have developed there skills and experience necessary to provide you with that fishing trip of a life time.
 In order to insure your trip will be a safe and memorable trip, all of our guides are insured and US Coast Guard licensed captains.

 Not only will you fish with a professional guide, all of our trips include: Fully equipped Bass boats, fuel and tackle.
 Everything you need for that trip you’ve been waiting for.
 The only thing you will need to have is a Florida fishing license.

-Corporate trips are welcome and very common for us, because of our size.
+Corporate trips are welcome and very common for us on the St Johns River, because of our size.
 We can accommodate your fishing needs from one to hundred.
 We also can provide everything from breakfast and box lunches to a southern BBQ to end the day.